-In this paper, we propose a simple model for genetic circuits containing a membrane transporter whose gene expression is, directly or indirectly, activated by its substrate.
+Here, we propose a simple model for genetic circuits containing a membrane transporter whose gene expression is, directly or indirectly, activated by its substrate.
 We have shown that such a system can be bistable and thus work as a genetic switch which reacts to the extracellular concentration of the relevant metabolite.
 This switch has very useful biological features.
 First, coupling of the transporter with, for example, an enzyme which metabolizes the transporter substrate creates a genetic switch that enables short-term adaptation of the cell's metabolism to its environment.
 Second, the switch is stabilized by hysteresis effects when the extracellular substrate concentration decreases, which explains previous experimental findings.
+Furthermore, our simulations show that the switch-like behavior is very robust.

-We have found that no bistability can emerge from the genetic circuit unless at least one component has two binding sites for its activator.
+However, we have found that no bistability can emerge from the genetic circuit unless at least one component has two binding sites for its activator.
 Additional binding sites or cooperativity seem to increase the stability of the switch.
 In addition, simply knowing the experimental switching concentration of xanthosine permits us, for example, to infer the approximate value of the dissociation constant between the transcription factor XapR and the inducer xanthosine.
-The value we infer is roughly one to two orders of magnitude larger than what has been measured for LacI and IPTG [30], meaning the interaction of XapR and xanthosine is rather weak.
+The value we infer is roughly one to two orders of magnitude larger than what has been measured for LacI and IPTG [23], meaning the interaction of XapR and xanthosine is rather weak.

-Phase diagrams, showing for which parameters the system is bistable and for which there is only the lower or the upper stable fixed point, could be calculated from arguments made in [27].
-However, the simulations showed that deterministic bistability does not mean that bimodality occurs, which is why we have refrained from showing such diagrams.
-Furthermore, the timescales in the problem could be investigated more thoroughly, for example the dependence of the switching time on $[c]a$, but such an analysis would probably need to account for the burstiness of transcription and translation as well as for cell divisions, which is anything but straightforward.
+Phase diagrams, showing for which parameters the system is bistable and for which there is only the lower or the upper stable fixed point, could be calculated from arguments made in [29].
+However, the simulations showed that in the deterministically bistable regime, which fixed point(s) the system occupies is dependent on initial conditions, which is why we have refrained from showing such phase diagrams.
+Furthermore, the timescales in the problem could be investigated more thoroughly, for example the dependence of the switching time on $[c]a$ , but such an analysis should probably account for cell divisions and fluctuations in the parameters, which is not straightforward.
+Lastly, it could be interesting to investigate the magnitude of the fluctuations around the fixed point away from and near the bifurcations in $[c]a$ .

+Despite the small copy numbers at the lower fixed point, the stochastic simulations are in excellent agreement with deterministic predictions.
 All model parameters could be reasonably estimated despite the paucity of experimental knowledge about the model system.
-The concentrations of mRNA, protein, and xanthosine at the fixed points as well as all qualitative features are as expected from similar systems and the few experiments on the xap circuit, which suggests that the model captures the relevant components of the system correctly and is able to describe its dynamics.
-Furthermore, the modeling results let us, to some extent, understand why the biological system is constructed the way it is.
+The concentrations of mRNA, protein, and xanthosine at the fixed points as well as all qualitative features are as expected from similar systems and the few experiments on the xap circuit.
+These points suggest that the model captures the relevant components of the system correctly and is able to describe its dynamics.
+The modeling results let us, to some extent, understand how the biological system can achieve its function.
 By keeping the model as minimal as possible, but still modeling every part explicitly with an appropriate complexity, we can investigate the interesting features while still being able to understand the influence of all parameters and their interplay intuitively.

 With the framework given in this text, it should be straightforward to model other promoters, regulatory pathways or enzymes and thereby adapt the model to other genes and metabolites.
-Examples include lac, ara, and xyl, but we suspect that many if not most metabolic processes involve the adaptation mechanism that we have investigated 477 here, and that much can be understood about them through our model.
+Examples include lac, ara, and xyl, but we suspect that many if not most metabolic processes involve the adaptation mechanism that we have investigated here, and that much can be understood about them through our model.
 This apparent success demonstrates once more that even for broadly unknown systems, rigorous physical modeling can potentially offer an efficient way to gain a very thorough understanding of the behavior of the system.